 The purpose of the feedback is to inform future efforts to engage youth in outdoor activities that directly or indirectly help the FWS accomplish its conservation mission.
 Participation in fishing is a gateway to caring about the fisheries resources in the US that the FWS and others help manage and conserve.
 We are interested in finding out basic information regarding the challenges youth face in urban Alaska to participating and what their basic understanding, if any, is of Alaska fisheries resources.

 We are including two questions about gender and race to determine if there are any major differences in barriers faced in different segments of the Anchorage populations.
 Anchorage is Alaska’s largest urban center and has the most diverse school district in the United States with over 100 languages spoken.
 The USFWS nationally is intending to engage more diverse audiences and we feel it is necessary to understand how to best engage these different segments based on their experiences to date, barriers, and interests.
-We are also including additional options for the kids to categorize themselves rather than just male/female in order to be as inclusive as possible for the diver population we're working with.
+We are also including additional options for the kids to categorize themselves rather than just male/female in order to be as inclusive as possible for the diverse population we're working with.

 DESCRIPTION OF RESPONDENTS: